Are Car Accident Settlements Public Record?

-Typically, most personal injury claims, including car accident injury claims, are able to be settled by each party and their attorneys, so do not make it to court.
-As a result, intimate personal details about you and the compensation you receive are not revealed publicly.
+Most personal injury claims, including car accident injury claims, are settled by each party and their attorneys.
+These cases do not make it to court.
+If your case settles, personal details about you and the compensation you receive will not be revealed publicly.

-It is most common in personal injury claims that both parties will amicably agree on a settlement figure, making the process of completing a claim a relatively smooth one.
-With the right attorneys involved, brokering a deal without the need for the courts to intervene is largely a relatively quick process.
+It is most common in personal injury claims that both parties will agree on a settlement figure, making the process of completing a claim a relatively smooth one.
+With the right attorneys involved, brokering a deal without the need for the courts to intervene could be a relatively quick process.

 If Your Claim Goes to Court

-If your claim goes to court, then the details pertaining to the case, the nature of your injuries, compensation figure and any other case details will be made public record.
+If your claim goes to court, then the details pertaining to the case, the nature of your injuries, compensation figures, and any other case details will be made public record.

-It is less common for a personal injury claim to go to court since most are amicably settled without the need for court intervention, but on the occasion that they do, it is generally because a fair settlement cannot be reached.
+It is less common for a personal injury claim to go to court since most are settled without going to court.
+On the occasion that civil cases do go to court, it is generally because a fair settlement cannot be reached.

 Should You Settle Outside of Court?

-The factors in considering whether it’s necessary to take your personal injury claim to court are numerous.
-Typically, most claims are settled outside of court because both parties are happy with the agreed upon settlement figure, but on the occasion where both parties do not agree that the settlement figure is fair, the question remains, should you go to court or cut your losses?
+Many factors determine whether it’s necessary to take your personal injury claim to court.
+Most claims are settled outside of court because both parties can accept the agreed-upon settlement figure.
+On the occasion where both parties do not agree that the settlement figure is fair, the question remains, should you go to court or cut your losses?

-On the rare occasion that the victim is not happy with the proposed settlement terms, considering whether the consequences of going to court are worth the shortfall in settling outside of court is the next course of action.
-Sometimes, the implications of taking a claim to court far outweigh the potential benefits, leading previously unsatisfied claimants to settle outside of court in spite of their initial hesitation.
+Sometimes, the downsides of taking a claim to court outweigh the potential benefits, leading previously unsatisfied claimants to settle outside of court despite their initial hesitation.

 Your Personal Details Remain Personal

 When you settle outside of court, you benefit from keeping your personal information private.
-With no documented testimonies, arguments or in-court settlements, there are no details of your case that would be made public record.
+With no documented testimonies, arguments, or in-court settlements, there are no details of your case that would be made public record.
 To some, keeping their personal information out of the public eye is of the utmost importance.
 To others, it may seem insignificant.
-The weight of this consequence is really down to the claimant’s personal preference.
+The weight of this consequence comes down to the claimant’s personal preference.

 You’ll Likely Get Quicker Results

-Ordinarily, when personal injury claims, or any claim for that matter, are settled out of court, a settlement will be reached much quicker.
-From waiting for court dates to lengthy trials, it may be months, or even years, before a case which goes through the courts is settled, consequently delaying receiving the compensation you’re owed.
+Ordinarily, when personal injury claims are settled out of court, a settlement will be reached much quicker than the time it takes to secure a judgment in court.
+From waiting for court dates to enduring lengthy trials, it may take months, or even years, for a court case to end.
+This may delay your receipt of compensation.